 The city of Morton is on the way, and it’s a perfect place to stop for fuel, a quick break or a bite to eat on this trip.
 Take some time and head north on Highway 7 until you reach the four-way blinking light, then take a left.
 Check out the Cody Cafe for lunch, the Bean Tree for coffee…there are options in Morton!

-Once back on Highway 12, continue heading west to Randle.
+Once back on Highway 12, continue heading east to Randle.
 Once in Randle, turn south on State Route 131, which enters the Gifford Pinchot National Forest rather quickly and becomes Forest Road 25.
 You’ll be heading for Windy Ridge in northern Skamania County.

 Windy Ridge is about 35 miles from Randle, but the trip is well worth it.
 You’ll wind through vast stretches of prime forest land for about forty-five minutes, but once you make that right turn onto Forest Road 99 and enter the blast zone, the landscape changes dramatically.

 Before you know it, you’ll be at Windy Ridge, and you can get out here and stretch for a bit.
 Don’t rest for too long, because you’ll want to take the winding steps close by to get up higher and take a gander directly into the crater of Mount St. Helens.
 This view is probably the best glimpse you can get, short of hiking in the Mount Margaret area, at the destructive force of the 1980 blast.

 Spend as little or as much time as you wish at Windy Ridge, then hop back in the car.
 At this point, you have two options: head back into town, or head into another part of the Gifford Pinchot to see one of the most majestic views Lewis County has to offer.